jenkinsci/amazon-ecr-plugin/README.md

 ## Amazon ECR Plugin

-This plugin offer integration with Amazon ECR (Docker registry) as a DockerRegistryToken source to convert Amazon Credentials into a Docker CLI Authentication Token.
+This plugin offers integration with Amazon ECR (Docker registry) as a DockerRegistryToken source to convert Amazon Credentials into a Docker CLI Authentication Token.

 It uses ECR GetAuthorizationToken API to generate such a token